 For some, a stint of travel is a way to celebrate their freedom, but more often than not, heart-broken travellers (at least those I’ve spoken to…and I’ve spoken to a lot) have left home hoping to escape thoughts of an ex or, better yet, are looking for a holiday romance because, surely that’s what fate intended all along – for them to find their soul mate somewhere on the sandy streets of San Juan del Sur?

 It’s a nice idea, it really is, but it begs the question – is travel really a good solution to heartbreak?
 And is there really a chance that a holiday romance on the road will lead to a happily ever after (ok, that’s technically two questions, but who’s counting…apart from me).

 The best answer is – I don’t know!
 Everybody’s personal circumstances are so different and, the real sneak of it all…the future’s unknown, meaning there really is no way of telling what can and can’t happen when you travel.
 However, that answer is far from helpful.
 So, let me try a bit harder.

 I had a fully paid up membership to heartbreak hostel when I hit the road in 2010.
 I wanted escape.
 I wasn’t against the idea of a holiday romance.
 And I found both…here and there.

 Great news, huh?
 Maybe, but, before you flee into the night, it’s worth knowing that the eat, pray, love methodology of fixing your problems isn’t always as simple as the lovely Elizabeth Gilbert (the original Eat, Pray, Lover) makes it sound.
 Based on my own experience and long chats over cold beers with many people I’ve met over the past few years, here are a few things to think about if you’ve eaten and you’ve prayed and you’re thinking “where the f#ck is love?”

-Change on change is stressful – make sure you’re ready
+Change after a break-up is stressful – make sure you’re ready